Estimate Time4 min

 Another pattern that can be observed when using stochastics is a divergence between the direction of the stochastics indicator and a stock or index, such as the S&P 500.
 Divergences form when a new high or low in price is not confirmed by a new high or low in stochastics.
 A bullish divergence, for example, forms when price makes a lower low but stochastics form a higher low.
 This could indicate less downward momentum and could foreshadow a bullish reversal.
 A divergence has not occurred recently, as both the S&P 500 and stochastics have trended in the same direction for the most part in recent months.

 It's worth noting that, once a trading signal is generated by a technical indicator such as stochastics, that doesn't necessarily mean that signal (to buy or sell) stays in effect until a contrary signal is generated.
-Rather, they can be thought of as a trading indicator that is relevant for a short period of time (e.g., a few days or weeks) after it is generated.
+Rather, it can be thought of as a trading indicator that is relevant for a short period of time (e.g., a few days or weeks) after it is generated.

 Also, momentum indicators—including stochastics—can remain above 80 in overbought levels for extended periods after an upturn, without indicating that the security is becoming more overpriced.
 Similarly, stochastics can remain below 20 in oversold territory for extended periods after a sustained downtrend, without meaning the stock is becoming more oversold.